 Everyone knows about Achilles, Odysseus, and Aeneas (Hero of The Aeneid), but Diomedes, a hero equal in worth to the aforementioned Greeks, is often overlooked.
-Diomede is the youngest of all the Greek heroes but in many ways he excels all the others in experience.
-His father died when he was four years old and as a result he entered manhood early.
+Diomedes is the youngest of all the Greek heroes but in many ways, he excels all the others through experience.
+His father died when he was four years old and as a result, he entered manhood early.
 He sailed to Troy with eighty ships and was the first to rush into battle.
-He also is the only hero who wounded a god (Mars and Minerva), and at one point in the Trojan War Athena jumps on a chariot with him and drives while he slaughters Trojans.
+He also is the only hero who wounded a god (Mars and Minerva), and at one point in the Trojan War, Athena jumps on a chariot with him and drives while he slaughters Trojans.

 Second to Achilles